Conference Paper: Cost-Optimal Pathways to 75% Fuel Reduction in Remote Alaskan Villages

 Identify the most cost-effective ways to meet agency energy goals by analyzing renewable energy resources, energy rates, and utility policies

 Simultaneously model the hourly interactions of multiple thermal and electric renewable energy technologies, along with conventional energy sources

 Provide a quick and low-cost method to identify the most economically and technically viable technologies for further study, including photovoltaics, solar hot water, solar ventilation preheating, wind, biomass, waste-to-energy, combined heat and power (CHP), energy storage, ground source heat pumps, diesel and natural gas engine generators, and landfill gas.

 Once the REopt analysis is complete, the tool provides a ranked list of renewable energy projects for different potential scenarios and identifies the technology sizes that meet the defined goals at minimum cost, along with the optimal deployment strategies.
 It also estimates capital costs, operation and maintenance costs, and life-cycle costs for the recommended renewable energy technology (or combination of technologies), as well as the levelized cost of energy for each.

-See how the U.S. Department of Energy's Federal Energy Management Program used REopt to illustrate the electricity consumption and renewable energy potential at 7,000 federal facilities, and read about FEMP's success in using REopt to screen federal renewable energy project opportunities.
+See how the U.S. Department of Energy's Federal Energy Management Program (FEMP) used REopt to illustrate the electricity consumption and renewable energy potential at 7,000 federal facilities, and read about FEMP's success in using REopt to screen federal renewable energy project opportunities.